 Sarah produces and hosts the Korean Journal, a monthly Korean language public service television program.
 She is well known in the Bay Area Korean community as an advocate for immigrants¡¦ rights and has extensive knowledge of the Korean immigrant community of Northern California.

-The Filipino-American: Joy Rivera Dodds
+The Filipino-American Journal: Joy Rivera Dodds

-Joy Rivera-Dodd began her broadcasting career in the Philippines 10 years ago where her work included being the co-anchor of Intercontinental Broadcasting Corporation’s IBC News in 1994.
+Joy Rivera-Dodds began her broadcasting career in the Philippines 10 years ago where her work included being the co-anchor of Intercontinental Broadcasting Corporation’s IBC News in 1994.
 Moving to the Bay Area in 1995, she worked as a segment producer and host for the Pinoy Pa Rin program which showcased Filipino events, issues and personalities in the Bay Area.

 Do you have program ideas or feedback?
 Contact us at KTSF TV.